zajrik/rift-timer/README.md

 Compact mode can be activated via the right click menu as well (click or press 'c' while the menu is opened).
-Compact mode will shorten the height of the window, cutton off the log box and class/difficulty dropdown menus.
+Compact mode will shorten the height of the window, cutting off the log box and class/difficulty dropdown menus.
 The log box will still update in compact mode, and rift times will still be saved and able to be viewed at any time by toggling off compact mode.